Walmart: Corporate affairs

 Unlike many other retailers, Walmart does not charge slotting fees to suppliers for their products to appear in the store.
 Instead, it focuses on selling more-popular products and provides incentives for store managers to drop unpopular products.

 From 2006 to 2010, the company eliminated its layaway program.
 In 2011, the company revived its layaway program.

 Walmart introduced its Site-To-Store program in 2007, after testing the program since 2004 on a limited basis.
 The program allows walmart.com customers to buy goods online with a free shipping option, and have goods shipped to the nearest store for pickup.

 On September 15, 2017, Walmart announced that it would build a new headquarters in Bentonville to replace its current 1971 building and consolidate operations that have spread out to 20 different buildings throughout Bentonville.

 According to watchdog group Documented, in 2020 Walmart contributed $140,000 to the Rule of Law Defense Fund, a fund-raising arm of the Republican Attorneys General Association.

-Finance and governance
+Business trends

-For the fiscal year ending January 31, 2019, Walmart reported net income of US$6.6 billion on $514.405 billion of revenue.
-The company's international operations accounted for $120.824 billion, or 23.7 percent, of its $510.329 billion of sales.
-Walmart is the world's 29th-largest public corporation, according to the Forbes Global 2000 list, and the largest public corporation when ranked by revenue.
+For the fiscal year ending January 31, 2019, Walmart reported net income of US$6.6 billion on $514 billion of revenue.
+The company's international operations accounted for $120 billion, or 23.7 percent, of its $510 billion of sales.
+Walmart is the world's 23rd-largest public corporation, according to the Forbes Global 2000 list, and the largest public corporation when ranked by revenue.

+The key trends for Walmart are (as of the financial year ending January 31):

+Governance

 Walmart is governed by an eleven-member board of directors elected annually by shareholders.
 Gregory B. Penner, son-in-law of S. Robson Walton and the grandson-in-law of Sam Walton, serves as chairman of the board.
-Doug McMillon serves as president and chief executive officer.
+Doug McMillon serves as president and chief executive officer, though in November 2025 Walmart announced McMillon would be succeeded by Walmart U.S. president John Furner after the end of its fiscal year on Feb.
+1st 2026.

 Current members of the board are: